nawawi/klish/doc/klish.md

 ### clish_nop

 The NOP command.
 It does nothing.
-It's usefull for commands like comment.
+It's useful for commands like comment.
 The CISCO uses "!" as a comment.
 If the command has no [ACTION](VIEW]) tag at all then this command is unfinished so the "Enter" can't be pressed.
 Use clish_nop for empty commands.
 Don't use `<ACTION></ACTION>` because it's slower.

 The feature is available starting with klish-1.4.2.

 ## CISCO-like config support {#cisco_config}

 In some cases the CLI is rather useless without configuration commands storing.
-The new XML tag [was implemented to support interaction beetween Klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
-On each succesfully executed command the Klish can execute special callback function that get current command information and can communicate to external tool to store commands or the internal mechanisms can be used for config storing.
+The new XML tag [was implemented to support interaction between Klish and some external (or internal) mechanism to store some commands sequence i.e. CISCO-like configuration.
+On each successfully executed command the Klish can execute special callback function that get current command information and can communicate to external tool to store commands or the internal mechanisms can be used for config storing.

 The default tool to store configuration is [konfd](CONFIG]) daemon accessible over socket interface.